pbsladek/blog/about.md

 key: page-about
 ---

-Currently, I'm employed as a DevOps Engr at WarnerMedia.
+Currently, I'm employed as a DevOps Manager at Seekr.

 I’m flexible, practical and motivated.
 I enjoy solving difficult problems and working in a productive and diverse team environment.

-In my free time, I enjoy hiking with my partner and our uglies (🐶), motorcycles (f800gt), and chess.
+In my free time, I enjoy hiking with my dog Charlie (🐶), motorcycles, and chess.

 Thanks for taking an interest.